sws2apps/organized-app/README.md

 We really appreciate your volunteer spirit!
 You can contribute to the app in a few ways:

 1. by telling others about Organized app,
-2. supporting the app by donating, or
+2. supporting the app by donating!
 3. helping with React development, UI design or translation.
 Please read our [contribution guide](./CONTRIBUTING.md) on how to do so.